KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:198`

 **Description**:
-The `get_contact_view` method is designed to retrieve and display the details of a specific contact identified by `contact_id` within the EeazyCRM application, ensuring that the user has the necessary access permissions through the `check_access` function.
+The `get_contact_view` method is likely called by a part of the CRM system to retrieve the view or information related to a specific contact, identified by 'contact_id'.
+It also checks if the user has the necessary access permissions before retrieving the contact information.

 ---